Grizzly bears of the Selkirk Mountains

 Grizzly bears in Washington's Selkirk Mountains are one of two populations of grizzly bears, the other in the North Cascades, in Washington State.

-Grizzly bears in Washington's Selkirk Mountains in the Columbia Highlands are one of two populations of grizzly bears in Washington State.
-The other is the North Cascades, whose grizzly bear population is especially endangered; Washington's bears need our help.
+Grizzly bears in northeast Washington's Selkirk Mountains are one of two populations of grizzly bears in Washington state.
+The other is the North Cascades, whose grizzly bear population is especially endangered.

 Managers have long assumed that the Selkirk population, while small, was more resilient because of their connection to existing healthy bear populations in Canada.
 Yet a 2005 study found that highways and the resulting development may be severing these connections.